Page Illustration

 Selling a Used Car in Ontario

-Are you getting ready to sell your vehicle?
-Maybe you don’t know where to start – we are here to help!
-Whether you’re selling a used car to upgrade to a newer one, or you’re downsizing to save money, there are several pieces that you need in order to do it legally in Ontario.
+Are you getting ready to sell your vehicle but don’t know where to start?
+No need to worry - we are here to help!
+Whether you’re selling a used car to upgrade to a newer one or downsizing to save money, there are several steps you need to follow to do it legally in Ontario.
 This blog will give you all the insights you need for selling a used car in Ontario.

 Selling to a Dealership vs. Private Sale

 Privately selling a used car in Ontario gives you greater control over the process and can often get you better value, though it does require more work on your end.
 You must be thorough and ensure you do it legally.
-Follow the steps in the next sections to successfully sell your used car in Ontario.
+Follow this guide for detailed steps on how to sell a used car in Ontario successfully, ensuring a smooth and legal transaction.

 Before you get started on privately selling a used car in Ontario, you will need to make some decisions and set realistic expectations.